Quick Takeaways

 Education fees in Raleigh can significantly increase household expenses, mainly due to rising tuition and associated out-of-pocket costs.
 These fees include public school activity fees, private school tuition, and extra costs for supplies or extracurriculars.

 Families often face unexpected costs like transportation, after-school care, and special programs, which add layers beyond basic tuition or fees.
+That same budget squeeze is showing up in London too.

 Rising local investments in education facilities and programs have also driven some fees higher, impacting budgets especially for families with multiple school-age children.
+That same budget squeeze is showing up in Chicago too.

-What’s actually expensive here (and why)
+Whatβs actually expensive here (and why)

 In Raleigh, the dominant education cost driver is tuition at private and charter schools, which can vary widely but often range from moderate to high compared to surrounding areas.
+That same budget squeeze is showing up in Chicago too.

 Public school fees are generally lower but have increased due to added charges for extracurricular activities, technology, and facility improvements.
+See also Berlin.

 Families also face costs for school supplies and uniforms, which can add up, especially for younger children or those with active after-school programs.
+That same budget squeeze is showing up in London too.

 A clear signal parents notice is the yearly increase in fees each fall not just for tuition but for field trips, fundraising events, and sports participation.